 Members disagree on many things but are committed to listen to one another and to work together with a shared experience of God’s love in Jesus Christ.

-To find out more about Witney Churches Together, please select the button below.
+To find out more about Witney Churches Together, please contact Fr Pat.

 Association for Propagation of the Faith

 Founded in 1822, the Association Propagation of the Faith (APF) is one of the Pontifical Mission Aid Societies.
 It is endorsed by His Holiness the Pope and is the Church’s official society for helping all the missions.